nicolas-poirier/WLAN-Pi-Web-UI-for-pcap-capture/README.md

 It is run as root through the use of the set UID bit.
 Its installation on a production machine could result on its exploitation to gain access to your network.
 You've been warned :)
-Install it on a dedicated WLAN Pi that you will use only for wireless audit and testing and that will connect only to your laptop.
+Install it on a dedicated WLAN Pi that you will use only for wireless audit and testing and that you will connect only to your laptop.
 !!!
 END OF WARNING !!!

 # INSTALLATION